 Notice how USDJPY was coming off of a very strong rally when it formed the inside bar on the chart above.
 These are the best inside bars to trade because it shows a true consolidation period which often leads to a continuation of the major trend, which in this case is up.

 For more on this strategy, see the lesson on the inside bar trading strategy.

-The Forex breakout strategy we’re going to discuss here is a great trading strategy for beginners.
 This strategy is different than most of the conventional breakout strategies out there.
 Instead of simply trading the actual break of a level, we’re waiting for a pullback and retest before entering.

 Another difference here is that we’re only interested in breakouts that occur from a wedge pattern rather than a horizontal level.